liquidinstruments/moku-examples/docs/reference/phasemeter/set_pm_loop.md

 ---
 additional_doc: null
-description: Configures the input impedance, coupling, and range for each channel
+description: Configures the frequency and bandwidth of the PLL for each channel
 method: post
 name: set_pm_loop
 summary: Sets Phasemeter loop parameters